vanessabrazuna/memory-game/README.md

 ## 💻  Project

 Memory Game is a fun memory game with comic book characters.
-Created by Erick Wendel regarding the JavaSript Fundamentals course, modified by Vanessa Brazuna.
+Made with 💙 by Vanessa Brazuna!

 ## 🌎  Deploy
-➡️ &nbsp;<a href="https://vanessabrazuna.github.io/memory-game/" target="_blank">aqui!</a>
+➡️ &nbsp;<a href="https://vanessabrazuna.github.io/memory-game/" target="_blank">here!</a>